KarthiCholan/Python/EC2_Instance_status/README.md

-# Python program to find and delete X Days old files
+# Python program to list EC2 instances and Status across all regions in an AWS account